 The problem with sample covariance matrices

-The standard approach is to estimate the covariance matrix directly from historical returns: take your time series, compute pairwise correlations and variances, and use those numbers as your inputs.
-This is called the sample covariance matrix, and it is, for most practical portfolio construction purposes, systematically unreliable.
+The standard approach is to estimate the covariance matrix directly from historical returns: take the time series, compute pairwise correlations and variances, and use those numbers as inputs.
+The result is called the sample covariance matrix, and the sample covariance matrix is, for most practical portfolio construction purposes, systematically unreliable.

-How noise enters portfolio optimization
+How noise enters portfolio optimisation

 What shrinkage estimation does